Willie Totten

-Willie "Satellite" Totten (born July 4, 1962) is an American football coach and former college quarterback who played with Jerry Rice in Mississippi.
-He is the associate head coach and offensive coordinator at Fort Valley State University.
+Willie "Satellite" Totten (born July 4, 1962) is an American college football coach and former college quarterback who played with Jerry Rice in Mississippi.
+He is the associate head football coach and offensive coordinator for Fort Valley State University, positions he has held since 2025.
 Totten played college football for the Mississippi Valley State Delta Devils as a quarterback.
 Teamed with wide receiver Jerry Rice, Totten set more than 50 NCAA Division I-AA passing records with Rice setting many receiving records.
 The Delta Devils averaged 59 points a game during the 1984 season as Totten threw for a record 58 touchdowns and led them to the NCAA Division I-AA playoffs.
 Archie Cooley, who was the head coach at MVSU from 1980 to 1986, was the architect of the pass-oriented offense that utilized the skills of Totten.

 Totten served as the head football coach at Mississippi Valley State from 2002 to 2009.

 Early life and college career

 Totten played his high school football at J. Z. George High School in North Carrollton, Mississippi.